vbillys/writing/IROSPaper.md

 To analyze the single leg clusters, three criterions are used as benchmark.
-First, the mean error of the inscribe angle variant (IAV) of the cluster [].
+First, the mean error of the inscribe angle variant (IAV) of the cluster.
 The second is the error of the standard deviation of the cluster.
 The third is related to the error in the size of the cluster.